castle-engine/castle-engine/packages/README.txt

-In this directory you can find Lazarus packages that allow you to easily use Kambi VRML game engine in Lazarus programs.
+In this directory you can find Lazarus packages that allow you to easily use Castle Game Engine in Lazarus programs.

 Short instructions: just compile and install kambi_base and kambi_components.
 *Do not* install kambi_glwindow in Lazarus (only compile it).